 We also gratefully acknowledge contributions of Mariamma Varghese, former Vice-Chancellor, SNDT Women's University and S. Anandalakshmy, former Director, Lady Irwin College, University of Delhi, for their expert review, comments and suggestions for this textbook.
-The photographs in the book provided on page nos.
-197, 198, 201, 202, 205, 206, 209, 210 by Veena Kapoor and Simmi Bhagat from Lady Irwin College, Delhi and on page no 63 by Sushma Jaireth from NCERT, Delhi are acknowledged.
+The interesting Crossword Puzzle at the end of the textbook prepared by Nandita Chaudhary from Lady Irwin College, Delhi, is thankfully acknowledged.

-Special thanks are due to the members of the Syllabus Development Committee and its Chairperson, Arvind Wadhwa, former Reader, Department of Food and Nutrition, Lady Irwin College, University of Delhi, for their valuable contribution in the development of HEFS syllabus initiated for the first time by NCERT.
-Acknowledgements are also due to the team members of DWS, Neerja Rashmi, Reader and Mona Yadav, Sr. Lecturer, for their support during the development of the syllabus.
+Special thanks are due to the members of Syllabus Development Committee and its Chairperson, Arvind Wadhwa, former Reader, Department of Food and Nutrition, Lady Irwin College, University of Delhi, for their valuable contribution in the development of HEFS syllabus initiated for the first time by NCERT.
+Acknowledgements are also due to the team members of DWS, Neerja Rashmi, Reader and Mona Yadav, Sr. Lecturer for their support during the development of the syllabus.